Are you considering becoming a veterinarian but aren’t sure how to start? We’ll cover how to become a vet, your daily responsibilities, and more!

 You’re not limited to working only for a private practice.
 Explore your options and evaluate your interests before choosing your desired career path!

 How much you earn annually as a veterinarian can vary based on numerous factors.
 Location, job setting, and specialty can impact your annual salary.
-The best-paid states for veterinarians are New Jersey, Maryland, the District of Columbia, Rhode Island, and Oregon - all of which pay a mean annual salary of over $122,000.
+The best-paid states for veterinarians are the District of Columbia, Connecticut, Rhode Island, New York, and New Jersey—all of which pay a mean annual salary of over $127,000.

 The highest-paid veterinary positions often require special training of three years after vet school.